 Number of branches: In this experiment the range observed for number of primary branches varied from untreated plot (6 primary branches per plant) to farmers practice (spraying of imidacloprid 17.8 SL @0.3ml/litre) were (13 primary branches per plant) and secondary branches, the variations of observed varied from untreated plot (27.33 secondary branches per plant) to farmers practice spraying of imidacloprid 17.8 SL @0.3ml/litre (41.16 secondary branches per plant).
 The tertiary branches varied from untreated plot (46.16 tertiary branches per plant) to farmers practice spraying of imidacloprid 17.8 SL @0.3ml/litre (57.16 tertiary branches per plant).
 Hossan et al. (2015) reported that number of branches gradually increased by imidacloprid 200 SL @1ml/litre in tomato.
 Similarly, Gurunath et al. (2017) also concluded in safflower crop same finding results outcomes.
 The results findings of Biswas et al. (2010) and Mukherjee et al. (2020) supported that lemon grass oil was also increased the number of branches in okra crop.

 Number of flower buds: In this study, the observed for number of flower buds was taken in during this January to August in year 2024.The range observed for number of flower buds varied from untreated plot (8.6 number of flower buds/plant) to farmers practice spraying of imidacloprid 17.8 SL @0.3ml/litre (16.4 number of flower buds /plant).
-Kumar, R. (2018) who found that imidacloprid 17.8 SL@ 0.3 ml/L to maximum the yield in tomato.
+Kumar (2018) who found that imidacloprid 17.8 SL@ 0.3 ml/L to maximum the yield in tomato.
 Similarly, results findings Gurunath et al. (2017) in safflower and Hossan et al. (2015) in tomato.
 Accordingly, Mukherjee et al. (2020) concluded that lemon grass oil @2mg/litre and Biswas et al. (2010) @ 1.25 ml/litre were used to increase the highest yield in okra crop.

 Conclusion